AleidvdZ/leaflet-challenge/README.md

 0817  Created repository, cloned locally, added and commited starter files, formatted README.md

 ### Links used:
-Used examples from Module 14 class activities.
+Used examples from Module 15 class activities.
+* 0818 Specifically used Day 1: 10-Stu_GeoJson as a starting point.

 ## Examples